chrislattman/blogging-project/docs/java/index.md

 The Driver class should now be able to run.

+## Build Automation Tools

+A build automation tool is a program used to compile, test, and package code for a [compiled language](https://en.wikipedia.org/wiki/Compiled_language).
+There are three major build automation tools for Java:

+- Ant
+- Maven
+- Gradle

+[Ant](build-automation-tools/ant) and [Maven](build-automation-tools/maven) are discussed in this project.
+We will not be discussing Gradle, since it uses a programming language (Groovy) instead of XML.
+However, it is worth noting that Google chose Gradle as the build automation tool for Android Studio due to its increased efficiency.

 ## Advanced (not recommended)

 To build and run a Java project from the command line, you have two options: